 Tree surveys have been completed to the document the age and condition of every tree, and to identify root protection areas.
 The root protection area indicates the minimum area around a tree necessary to contain sufficient rooting volume to maintain the tree's viability, and where the protection of the roots and soil structure is treated as a priority.

 Where practical all flood defences have been designed to retain as many trees as possible but, in some areas, there are no alternative solutions and defences have to be located within the root zone of existing trees.
 In these narrow corridors where other constraints such as roads, buildings and underground services restrict the number of options, it will often be necessary to remove trees and plant replacements.
 All trees which are felled will be replaced.
 We are committed to planting on average three trees for every tree removed as well as undertaking a programme of enhanced landscaping measures tailored to each location affected by tree removal.
 In some locations where large mature trees have to be felled, similar large trees (c.3-4m in height) will be planted to replace them.
+The proposed tree planting provides opportunities to ensure the tree stock is more resilient for future decades by planting species suitable for their environment and avoiding planting single species that are particularly vulnerable should any individual tree become diseased.

 A wide variety of statutory bodies have been consulted to ensure that all relevant concerns were raised and addressed at the earliest stage.
 These included Nature Scot (previously SNH), the Scottish Environment Protection Agency (SEPA), Historic Environment Scotland (HES) and Marine Scotland amongst others.
 All are supportive of the approach being taken to reduce flood risk and will continue to be involved in the project in a consenting/ licencing role.
 This will ensure any works, such as the felling of trees, is done in a manner to cause least impact to the environment and may involve avoiding works at a particular time of year e.g. to avoid the bird nesting season.